smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 - [Keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html): comes bundled with Java’s JRE, so you should find it in your Java installation folder, usually in `C:\Program Files\Java\jre1.8.0_191\bin`, depending on your version.
 - [OpenSSL](https://www.openssl.org/source/)

-The steps described in this section are written for Windows’s Command Prompt, so the syntax for paths and the like may vary depending on your OS.
+The steps described in this section are written for Windows’ _Command Prompt_, so the syntax for paths and the like may vary depending on your OS.
 Remember to quote paths if they contain spaces.

 ### Step 1: Creating a Certificate Authority (CA)
-The first thing to do is creating a _Certificate Authority (CA)_.
+The first thing to do is creating a _Certificate Authority_ (_CA_).
 This CA will sign the administrator’s certificate, stating that it can be trusted.\
 Change directory to the `bin` subfolder of your OpenSSL installation (for example, `cd C:\OpenSSL\openssl-1.0.2j\bin`).
 If you don’t, you’ll need to replace `openssl` with the **path to the openssl.exe file**.

 #### 1.1 Creating the CA’s private key